RMAELILLA/FCP-Class/README.md

 # FCP-Class
 Python program that run three class such as; Fan, Car, and Pet for abstraction and encapsulation problems.

-# Calculator2
-redo program of calculator with used of OBJECT ORIENTED PROGRAMMING

 # ❓ How this program run: Fan Class
 -